kakke18/webRTC/README.md

 WebRTC is a technology for exchanging real-time communication on the web as is name.
 Because webRTC requires a lot of technology, many protocols are used.

-It is video chat application using webRTC
+It is video chat application using webRTC.

 This application has the following functions.
 * video and audio calls